jefffhaynes/BinarySerializer/README.md

         public Person Person { get; set; }
     }

 Note that if the field length is constant, Person will *always* be 24 bytes long and will be padded out if the actual Person length is less than 24 (e.g. Bob Smith).
-However, if the length is bound the actual length of Person will take precendence and PersonLength will be updated accordingly during serialization.
+However, if the length is bound then the actual length of Person will take precendence and PersonLength will be updated accordingly during serialization.

     public class Message
     {
         [FieldOrder(0)]
-        public int PersonLength { get; set; } // will be set to the length of Person during serialization.
+        public int PersonLength { get; set; } // set to the length of Person during serialization.

         [FieldOrder(1)]
         [FieldLength("PersonLength")]